 Breakdown: Purdue's win over Indiana State

-Our Breakdown of No. 7 Purdue's 92-67 rout of Indiana State Friday night in Mackey Arena.
+Our Breakdown of No. 6 Purdue's 96-52 rout of Wright State Tuesday night in Mackey Arena.

 WHAT HAPPENED